adamse/stump-optimal-beta-vs-ghc/readme.md

     additions.
 So perhaps this is not too interesting...

     ```
-    ./timeit.sh Example2Ints 100000000 # I've bumped the size of the list otherwise
+    # I've bumped the size of the list otherwise it's juts too quick to tell anything.
+    ./timeit.sh Example2Ints 100000000

     [1 of 1] Compiling Main             ( Example2Ints.hs, Example2Ints.o )
     Linking Example2Ints ...